Our workshop will be closed December 24th & 25th, closing at noon on December 31st, and closed January 1st.

 Because strings are such an important part of how a harp functions and sounds, we focus a great deal of attention on them!
 Following is some general information about harp strings, as well as specifics about the strings we make for Dusty harps.

-Most harps have some colored strings to help you find your way around.
-Generally, C strings are red and F strings are blue or black.
-When we ship someone a Dusty Strings harp, it is usually tuned to the key of C, which has no sharps or flats.
+When someone is new to harp, it can be easiest to start by tuning to the key of C, which has no sharps or flats.
 In this tuning, a major scale starts on a red string and goes up to the next red string.
 If you have sharping levers on the harp, those can be used to change the key without re-tuning the harp (see Sharping Levers for more on that subject).

 Unless it is a special order, our harps come standard with nylon strings.
 That means they have nylon monofilament strings in the mid and treble range, coupled with various wound strings in the bass (see below for details).
 From the start, we designed our harps to perform particularly well and sound beautiful with nylon strings.